msveshnikov/style-scanner/server/admin.md

 The `server/admin.js` file is central to administration activities in the application.
 It provides secure endpoints to:

-- Retrieve users, feedbacks, presentations, and dashboard statistics.
+- Retrieve users, feedbacks, insights, and dashboard statistics.
-- Remove users (with cascade deletion for associated data), presentations, and feedbacks.
+- Remove users (with cascade deletion for associated data), insights, and feedbacks.
 - Update user subscription statuses with proper validation.

 This module is essential for both the backend administrative operations and the integration with the